orynider/php-5.6.3x4VC9/phpdev/vc9/x86/php-5.6.33/ext/igbinary/README.markdown

 * [zInter](#zinter) - Intersect multiple sorted sets and store the resulting sorted set in a new key
 * [zRange](#zrange) - Return a range of members in a sorted set, by index
 * [zRangeByScore, zRevRangeByScore](#zrangebyscore-zrevrangebyscore) - Return a range of members in a sorted set, by score
-* [zRangeByLex](#zrangebylex) - Return a lexicographical range from members that share the same score
 * [zRank, zRevRank](#zrank-zrevrank) - Determine the index of a member in a sorted set
 * [zRem, zDelete](#zrem-zdelete) - Remove one or more members from a sorted set
 * [zRemRangeByRank, zDeleteRangeByRank](#zremrangebyrank-zdeleterangebyrank) - Remove all members in a sorted set within the given indexes